 As the world makes rapid progress towards electrification, industry is increasingly reliant on critical raw materials such as lithium and cobalt.
 Diversification of battery chemistries is critical for long-term capacity growth.

 LiNa batteries are constructed without lithium or cobalt.
 On charge, sodium ions from the sodium-metal-chloride cathode are reduced to sodium metal and travel through the solid-state ceramic electrolyte to the anode compartment, forming an interconnected backbone conductor.
 On discharge, the sodium is oxidised back to sodium ions and travels through the conductive backbone, recrystallising in the cathode.

-Our cell design integrates the battery terminals directly into the cell casing, enabling stacking of cells without the need for busbars and with minimal voidage.
-When LiNa stacks are combined together into a module, the design closely resembles a heat exchanger to optimise thermal management and eliminate the need for refrigerative and liquid cooling in favour of simple fans even in high ambient temperature conditions.
+Our cell design integrates the battery terminals directly into the cell casing, enabling stacking of cells into modules without the need for busbars and with minimal voidage.

 LiNa systems run at an internal temperature of 250°C and for good reason.
 Our systems replace conventional liquid cooling and refrigeration with passive vacuum insulation and we’ve proven that when you remove the need to keep cells cool, your costs are lower and performance actually improves: we’re proud to deliver system round-trip efficiency at 92% and above.